Skip to content

 C Strings and Buffer Safety

-C has no real "string type"—every developer transitioning from C to C++ makes this observation.
-In the C world, a string is simply a char array terminated by \0, and all operations are built on this convention.
-This convention is simple enough to be elegant, yet fragile enough to be maddening—if you forget that \0, the entire program's behavior is undefined; if you copy a 100-byte string into a 50-byte buffer, you trample the memory right after it.
+C lacks a true "string type"—a realization every developer transitioning from C to C++ eventually has.
+In the world of C, a string is simply a char array terminated by a \0.
+All operations are built upon this convention.
+This convention is simple enough to be endearing, yet fragile enough to be maddening—if you forget that \0, your program's behavior becomes undefined; if you copy a 100-byte string into a 50-byte buffer, you will trample the memory following that buffer.

-Countless security vulnerabilities throughout history, from the early Morris Worm to recent CVEs, trace back to one root cause: buffer overflow.
-In this tutorial, we tear C strings apart from the inside out, understand their essence, master safe operation techniques, recognize classic pitfalls, and ultimately build a solid low-level foundation for learning C++ std::string later.
+Countless security vulnerabilities throughout history, from the early Morris Worm to recent CVEs, trace back to a single root cause: buffer overflow.
+In this tutorial, we will dissect C strings inside and out, understand their essence, master safe handling techniques, recognize classic pitfalls, and ultimately build a solid low-level foundation for learning C++'s std::string.

 Learning Objectives